The Pause Button: our top tips for co-parenting this Christmas

 3. Respond calmly and respectfully

-When they’ve completely finished speaking, respond calmly and respectfully having fully heard what they’ve said.
+When they’ve finished speaking, respond calmly and respectfully having fully heard what they’ve said.
 Remember that pausing is not at all about being passive or submissive.
 You don’t HAVE TO AGREE with someone.
 You can ask for time to consider something.
 But your responses will be said in a calmer manner.

 4. Reflect